splunk/public-o11y-docs/admin/admin.rst

    * - Invite administrators to help with the setup process
      - :guilabel:`Settings > Users`
-     - For information, see :ref:`admin-manage-users`.
+     - For information, see :ref:`manage-users`.

    * - Create access tokens to authenticate API calls and data ingestion
      - :guilabel:`Settings > Access Tokens`